mfelt/mfelt.github.io/front.md

 {% include h2 text="Custom Plugin Integration with Front" %}

-In 2016, Fishbowl's support team grew by 25% to over 50 employees in an effort to keep up with the rising volume of customer support requests.
-Our support teams were struggling to keep up with requests and it was forecasted that we would need to continue hiring at a faster pace.
-We needed to find a way to make our support processes more efficient so we could more effectively scale our teams.
+In 2016, Fishbowl's support team grew by 25% to over 50 employees.
+Even after growing our teams, they were still struggling to keep up with incoming support requests.
+We needed to find a way to make our support processes more efficient so we could more effectively scale our support teams.

 After reviewing our processes, we found that our support agents we spending a lot of wasted time doing manual processes.
 I researched many different solutions and designed a custom plugin integration with a web-based email client called Front.